tarantool/doc/sphinx/book/box/vinyl_diff.rst

     With memtx, insert and replace and update will return a tuple, if successful. |br|
     With vinyl, insert and replace and update will return nil.

-    With memtx, the REQ (reverse equality) comparison-operator is supported. |br|
-    With vinyl, it is not.
-    (This is a minor matter because on a unique index EQ and REQ do the same thing.)

     It was explained :ref:`earlier <index-yields_must_happen>` that memtx does not "yield" on a select request, it yields only on data-change requests.
 However, vinyl does yield on a select request, or on an equivalent such as get() or pairs().
 This has significance